What Does it Take to Be a Drywall and Ceiling Tile Installer?

 - Sheet Rock Applicator

-Job Opportunities for Drywall and Ceiling Tile Installers
+Are There Job Opportunities for Drywall and Ceiling Tile Installers?

-In 2016, there was an estimated number of 119,500 jobs in the United States for Drywall and Ceiling Tile Installer.
+In the United States, there were 119,500 jobs for Drywall and Ceiling Tile Installer in 2016.
 There is little to no growth in job opportunities for Drywall and Ceiling Tile Installer.
-Due to new job openings and attrition, there will be an average of 10,500 job openings in this field each year.
+The BLS estimates 10,500 yearly job openings in this field.

 The states with the most job growth for Drywall & Ceiling Tile Installer are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Kentucky, Mississippi, or Vermont.
 These states have the worst job growth for this type of profession.